KatherineGonchar/diploma-or-maybe-not/README.md

 # diplomaormaybenot
-some scrabblles for qualifying work
+some scrabbles for qualifying work